Sentence (linguistics): By function or speech act

 The form (declarative, interrogative, imperative, or exclamative) and meaning (statement, question, command, or exclamation) of a sentence usually match, but not always.
 For instance, the interrogative sentence "Can you pass me the salt?" is not intended to express a question but rather to express a command.
-Likewise, the interrogative sentence "Can't you do anything right?" is not intended to express a question on the listener's ability, but rather to express a statement on the listener's lack of ability; see rhetorical question.
+Likewise, the interrogative sentence "Can't you do anything right?" is not intended to express a question on the listener's ability, but rather to make an exclamation about the listener's lack of ability, also called a rhetorical question.

 Major and minor sentences

 A major sentence is a regular sentence; it has a subject and a predicate, e.g. "I have a ball."
 In this sentence, one can change the persons, e.g. "We have a ball."
 However, a minor sentence is an irregular type of sentence that does not contain a main clause, e.g. "Mary!", "Precisely so.", "Next Tuesday evening after it gets dark."
-Other examples of minor sentences are headings (e.g. the heading of this entry), stereotyped expressions ("Hello!"), emotional expressions ("Wow!"), proverbs, etc. These can also include nominal sentences like "The more, the merrier."
+Other examples of minor sentences are headings, stereotyped expressions ("Hello!"), emotional expressions ("Wow!"), proverbs, etc. These can also include nominal sentences like "The more, the merrier."
 These mostly omit a main verb for the sake of conciseness but may also do so in order to intensify the meaning around the nouns.

 Sentences that comprise a single word are called word sentences, and the words themselves sentence words.